chrkau/christiankaula.com/misc/2011-10-18-how-come-up-good-ideas-coder.md

-title: How to Come Up With a Good Oroduct Idea (as a coder)
+title: How to Come Up With a Good Oroduct Idea (As a Coder)
 slug: how-come-up-good-product-idea-coder
 date: 2011-10-18 9:50
 description: How to keep your eyes and mind open to new product ideas.